Chinese firm Mobike rolls into Singapore's bike-sharing market

 Other possible deployment areas include Woodlands and Punggol, where access to MRT and feeder bus networks is more limited and cycling can provide an immediate solution, it added.

-Users can start riding by entering their personal details on the Mobike app, before scanning the QR code given to them to unlock a bike.
+Users can start riding by entering their personal details on the Mobike app, before scanning the QR code given to them to unlock a bicycle.

-They can drop it off at any bike-parking area, such as at void decks and MRT stations, and manually lock it.
+They can drop it off at any bicycle-parking area, such as at void decks and MRT stations, and manually lock it.

-Mobike said it is running a promotional rental rate of 50 cents for half an hour of bike use.
-Users can pay via debit or credit card.
-Mobike said it is working with other companies like SMRT and NETS with the intention of accepting other payment methods.
+Mobike said it is running a promotional rental rate of S$0.50 for half an hour, payable via debit or credit card.
+It also said it is working with other companies like SMRT and NETS to accept other payment methods.

 - CNA/am